symmetrics/trustedshops_trustedrating/doc/README-EN.txt

         E-Mail - Widget.

 *** G: 1.
 Open "Admin Panel / System / Configuration / Sales /
-          Trusted Shops Seal / Info" and compare the contents of a banner with a screenshot [SCREENSHOT: Info-Banner_en.png].
+          Customer Rating / Info" and compare the contents of a banner with a screenshot [SCREENSHOT: Info-Banner_en.png].
           Change the backend language from English to German, in this case, the banner should display the German text